algorandfoundation/xGov/Proposals/xgov-162.md

 <a href="https://youtube.com/@EverydayAlgonaut">Everyday Algonaut channel</a>

 ## Present Proposal
-With this grant request we request funds to buy physical gold, increase gold reserves and deposit it to amm with gold dao token.
+With this grant request we request funds to create introduction video with minimum content:

+- How to buy gold token using asa.gold website
+- How to buy gold token using AWallet
+- How to sell gold token
+- How to buy gold item from reserves (NFT)
+- How to do secondary sale of the NFT
+- How to request physical delivery of real world gold coin using the ownership of the NFT

 ## Benefits for the community

-- Better swap quotes for gold
 - Better marketing for asa.gold project and showcase of algorand as great blockchain for RWA use cases

 ## Additional information

--